robpearson/DataEngineeringDataFlow/README.md

 Data Engineering Example with DataFlow.
 This uses the Java 8 apache beam base to build the docker image.

-This is a minor change!
+This is one change!
+This is another change!